Giardia in dogs

 Giardiasis is more common among young animals and those confined in groups, such as in kennels or boarding facilities.

-Puppies and dogs with weakened immune systems can experience more severe
+Some infected dogs never show signs or will spontaneously experience signs of giardiasis months after becoming infected.
+Puppies and dogs with weakened immune systems can experience more severe reactions to infection.